AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-31-A-guide-to-making-GIFs-in-P5JS-and-Processing.md

 <h2><a name='gif'>Converting a Series of Frames into a GIF</a></h2>

 For concatenating individual frames into a GIF we got another slew of different ways to do it.
-We'll go over them by category:
+We'll first have a look at two famous CLI (command line interface) tools, namely FFMPEG and ImageMagick.
+And then we'll have a look at some other online and offline options like ezgif and ScreenToGif

-<h3>Command Line Tools</h3>
+<h2>Command Line Interface Tools</h2>
 The two big contenders in this category are FFMPEG and ImageMagick, which can best be described as "Image Processing and Management" tools, and they can both be used as command line interfaces.

 It's also very likely that you've used one or the other before, hidden underneath the hood of some other image processing software.
 Personally I haven't used ImageMagick before, but I can vouch for FFMPEG.
 I haven't been in a "media convertion" situation where FFMPEG didn't have a command that solved my issue.